Main page content

 - Web publisher or web user sends email to firstname.lastname@example.org.

-- OTIS will contact the department web publisher and department head via email.
+- The Web Team will contact the department web publisher and department head via email.
 The email message includes a deadline for making the web page accessible.

 - OTIS shall remove from the production website all web pages not accessible by their corresponding deadline.